-- (1) Students may be removed from the cohort for the following reasons: student death, emigration, and properly documented transfer. - (2) Students may be added to the cohort when they transfer into a high school from in-state or out-of-state institutions. - (3) Currently students who meet the state diploma requirements as a result of attending summer school following their senior year will count in the calculation of the on-time graduation rate.
+- Students shall be removed from the cohort for the following reasons: student death, emigration, transfer to prison or juvenile facility following adjudication, and properly documented transfer. - Students shall be added to the cohort when they transfer into a high school from in-state or out-of-state institutions. - Students who meet the state diploma requirements because of attending summer school immediately following their senior year will have graduated prior to beginning a fifth year of high school and will count in the calculation of the on-time graduation rate.